xcore/sc_ethernet/doc/ethernet/app_tutorial.rst

 that the application uses.
 We only have to add a couple of configuration options.

-Firstly, this application is for an XC-2 development board so the TARGET variable needs to be set in the Makefile.
+Firstly, this application is for an sliceKIT Core Board (the SLICEKIT-L2 target) so the
+TARGET variable needs to be set in the Makefile.

 ::